 Over the past 15 years I’ve worked as a cinematographer, producer and director on films and series for HBO, Showtime, Netflix, National Geographic and PBS in more than 50 countries and in some of the most challenging environments one can take a camera.

 From 2018 - 2020, I was Supervising Producer for The Weekly, helping launch The New York Times' first original tv-documentary series, broadcast on FX and Hulu.
-I also wrote and directed five films for the series and helped guide the visual look for the show.
+I wrote and directed five films for the series and helped guide the visual look for the show.
 Our first season garnered nine Emmy nominations - winning five of those - and an Overseas Press Club Edward R. Murrow award.

-Before that, I was a cinematographer and producer for the HBO nightly news series Vice News Tonight, based in their Middle East Bureau.
+Before that, I was a cinematographer and producer for the HBO nightly news series Vice News Tonight, helping run their Middle East Bureau.
 I covered the fall of Mosul, the on-going war in Afghanistan, the Great March of Return in Gaza, and made two trips to Iran for the series.
-My work for the series garnered six Emmy nominations - including two nominations and a win for my camera work - as well as an Overseas Press Club Award and a Murrow Award.
+My work there garnered six Emmy nominations - including two nominations and a win for my camera work in Mosul - as well as an Overseas Press Club Award and a Murrow Award.